ckipp01/andaga/README.md

 The options are obviously just the options I chose, but I felt that the majority of my activities that I had 100% contorl over (which is the time I'm logging) was able to fit into the following categories: learn, action, rest, and social.
 I also track the place and time of each activity.

 The next step for ándaga is to add a backend endpoint of sorts that can consume the ándaga logs and also provide information back to the client.
-The very beginning of that can be located [here at andaga-consumer](ht)
+The very beginning of that can be located [here at andaga-consumer](https://github.com/ckipp01/andaga-consumer).